Franklin, NC · Carolina SmokieseXp Realty · NC License

 Helene impact: Henderson County moderate exposure

 Henderson County had moderate Helene impact, less catastrophic than Buncombe to the north.
 High Vista's Mills River location and elevation (2,200 to 3,200 ft) were moderately protective.
-NCDOI 7.5% June 2025 + 7.5% June 2026 mountain rate hikes apply.
-Verify any post-Helene capital assessments at offer time.
+North Carolina homeowners insurance is rising under the NCDOI rate settlement, but the increase varies by territory and the statewide average is not the figure that applies to a Henderson County mountain home.
+Confirm the current rate for this specific territory with a licensed NC insurance agent, and verify any post-Helene capital assessments at offer time.

 When High Vista is the right answer (and when it's not)